Hi, I’m Marzia!

 - My friends and husband tease me that I’m Monica from FRIENDS because 1.)
 I provide the cookies and 2.)
 I have a whole different standard of clean.

-- I started college with the hopes of becoming an interior designer, and within a year and a half, I realized it wasn’t something I wanted to do full-time.
+- When I started college, I had the hopes of becoming an interior designer, and within a year and a half, I realized it wasn’t something I wanted to do full-time.
 At the time, my parents let me redesign their kitchen, and I did it without breaking a sweat.
 Though it turned out fine (they still live there and haven’t changed it), looking back, I know I had no idea what I was doing!